LazaUK/AzureML-FeatureStore-CLI/README.md

-# Azure Machine Learning - Feature Store setup
+# Azure Machine Learning - Feature Store (CLI Setup)

 Tutorial on setup of online and offline feature stores in Azure Machine Learning (Azure ML), using Az CLI